DZone

 Example of Sanity Testing Test Case

 Consider a project, where there are five modules such as home page, login page, new user creation, user detail page, and task creation.
-As per the requirements, the username in the login page should not accept less than six characters, and the bug is created when a username with less than six characters is accepted.
+As per the requirements, the username on the login page should not accept less than six characters, and the bug is created when a username with less than six characters is accepted.

 The bug is then reported to the development team for fixing by the testing team.
-Now, the development team fixes the issue and again passes it on to the testing team to re-check.
+Now, the development team fixes the issue and again passes it on to the testing team to recheck.
 The testing teams then check that the bug fixed by the development team is not affecting the functionality of other modules.
-This way of testing the extreme functionalities of the modules and not going in detail is nothing but sanity testing.
+This way of testing the extreme functionalities of the modules and not going into detail is nothing but sanity testing.

 Conclusion